dandeliongold/servers/src/everything/README.md

 This MCP server attempts to exercise all the features of the MCP protocol.
 It is not intended to be a useful server, but rather a test server for builders of MCP clients.
 It implements prompts, tools, resources, sampling, and more to showcase MCP capabilities.

+This server is a fork of [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) with extended functionality for testing MCP clients.

 ## Components

 ### Tools